hpcoderhere/hpcoderhere.github.io/_pages/about.md

 Research Interest
 ======
-Aritificial Intelligence systems are vulnerable to various types of attacks such as Trojan or Backdoor attacks, adversarial attacks.
-My current interest is to expose such attacks and to propose defense startegies to deal with it to make AI safe to use.
+Aritificial Intelligence systems are vulnerable to various types of attacks such as Trojan or backdoor attacks, and adversarial attacks.
+My current research interest is to expose such attacks and to propose various defense startegies to make AI safe to use.

 Getting started
 ======